YasinEl/mzRAPP/README.md

 <span id="sBM_readme"> </span>

-## Benchmark data set generation
+## Benchmark dataset generation

-To get started it is necessary to know retention times for a minimum of 50 compounds with known molecular formulas. mzRAPP applies this knowledge for the generation of a benchmark data set from mzML files.
+To get started it is necessary to know retention times for a minimum of 50 compounds with known molecular formulas. mzRAPP applies this knowledge for the generation of a benchmark dataset from mzML files.
-This benchmark data set is supposed to include a subset of all true peaks in those mzML files.
+This benchmark dataset is supposed to include a subset of all true peaks in those mzML files.
 All benchmark peak abundances are automatically validated via isotopic pattern (in peak area and height) and only compounds with at least two observed isotopologues are kept.
 Since start- and end-time has to be provided for each compound it is advisable to set those boundaries using a tool for manual peak curation from which peak boundaries can be exported.
 One example of this would be [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view).
 Boundaries can be provided per compound or file and compound as described below.